chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 | TCP      | 7432        | HAProxy, which redirects to Postgresql Leader |
 | TCP      | 6432        | Re-elect Postgresql Leader if Postgresql leader is down |

+## Custom Certificates

+A security certificate is a small data file used as an Internet security technique to establish a website or web application's identity, authenticity, and reliability.
+To ensure optimal security, rotate the certificates periodically.

+Install an OpenSSL utility to create a self-signed key and certificate pair.
+Automate HA supports SSL certificates of type **PKCS 8**.
+Click [here](/automate/ha_cert_selfsign/#creating-a-certificate) to generate your certificate.

 ## Deployment Specific Pre-requisites

 The on-premise deployment specific pre-requisites are as follows: